peering-manager/peering-manager/docs/integrations/peeringdb.md

 This command does not need to be run very often.
-For example, running it every 5 minutes is overkill, running it once a day should be enough.
+For example, running it every 5 minutes is overkill, the daily system-job schedule should be enough for most deployments.

 The first cache synchronisation can take a lot of time due to the amount of data to be stored.
 Later runs will be faster because only the differences with